calummoore/blog-product/content/products/snapboard/index.md

 Still not got approval from Google - I really don't know what they're doing.
 I did everything they asked for, and no it's all gone quiet.
 I can't launch without the Google integrations - so I'm literally held holstage by them.

+### Day 26

+Tuesday 09 July: ☁️ 23° - Light cloud and a gentle breeze

+STILL waiting on Google for their OAuth flow.
+This is getting really annoying.
+Regardless - this will be the last day I spend on this product.
+I'm going to Italy for a wedding over the weekend, and when I come back I will be starting a new product (then when Google finally approves I'll launch it on ProductHunt).

+Today, I want to focus on making everything just work really well - removing as many bugs as possible and streamlining the onboarding process.